williamouyang/okta.github.io/_source/docs/guides/okta_mobile_connect.md

 ## If your SAML-enabled app does not work

-The only way to be certain that your SAML-enabled mobile app works with Okta Mobile Connect is to have it tested by Okta, using the form above.
+The only way to be certain that your SAML-enabled mobile app works with Okta Mobile Connect is to have it tested by Okta.

 With that in mind, here are the most common reasons why an existing SAML-enabled mobile app might not work with Okta Mobile Connect: